jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 "I'm still filing."

 "I know that too."
-His father's smile was cold.
+His father's smile was cold, sharp as broken glass.
 "You better hope you win.
 Because you're getting nothing from me after this.
 Not college, not housing, not support of any kind."

-He turned to leave, the two professionals following.
+He turned to leave, the two professionals following like shadows.
+Five steps away, he stopped, looked back.

-"Enjoy the championship," he called back.
-"It's the last happy moment you'll have."
+His eyes found Sophia—still in her Team Manitoba warm-up jacket, gold medal visible around her neck.

+"Miss Chen," Robert said, voice pleasant, poisonous.
+"Congratulations on your championship.
+Impressive performance."

+Sophia's hand found Ethan's, squeezed tight.

+Robert's smile widened.
+"Enjoy it.
+Because after your eighteenth birthday, supporting a minor in defying his parents has legal implications.
+Criminal implications.
+My attorneys have been reviewing the statutes.
+Contributing to the delinquency of a minor.
+Interference with custody.
+Fascinating reading."

+Michael Chen went rigid.
+"Robert, don't—"

+"May 15th," Robert continued, ignoring Michael entirely.
+"The emancipation hearing.
+I'll see you both in court.
+And Sophia?
+I'd recommend consulting a criminal defense attorney.
+You're going to need one."

-Then he was gone, disappearing into Toronto traffic.
+Then he was gone, disappearing into Toronto afternoon, leaving his threat hanging in the cold April air.

+The parking lot felt silent despite traffic noise, other families loading into cars, normal life continuing around them while theirs imploded.

 Ethan stood there, document in hand, world tilting.